-

 Extension of OSS to all types of B2C and to some B2B supplies

-The OSS scheme currently provides a business selling goods B2C in other Member States (MSs) as well as a marketplace collecting VAT as the deemed supplier to fulfill their VAT compliance obligations via a single online portal.
+The OSS scheme currently provides a business selling goods B2C in other Member States (MSs) as well as a marketplace collecting VAT as the deemed supplier to fulfil their VAT compliance obligations via a single online portal.
 Several cross-border B2C services provided across the EU can also be reported via the OSS.

 New special scheme for transfers of own goods

 From 2025, stock transfers could be reported in a Union OSS return.
-Businesses transferring stock between EU MSs could report those movements of their own goods in their MS of identification.
+Businesses transferring stock between EU MSs could report those movement of own goods in their MS of identification.
 This would be the MS of establishment for EU businesses and the MS of departure of the goods for non-EU businesses.

 The EU call-off stock simplification will be phased out